sergkrumas/image_viewer/README.md

 ![](docs/screenshot.png)

-Start page shows up when the app is opened directly i.e. without request.
+Start page shows up when the app is run directly i.e. without request from Windows Explorer.
 You can select UI language at the bottom.
 The picture on the background is desktop wallpaper.

 ![](docs/startpage.png)